 - Compared to the other types of resource oriented toilets tested in Arba Minch the Fossa alterna has been accepted to a larger extent.
 The main reason is the similarity of the toilet to the traditional toilet. - One of the users, Ms. Meselech Geda, started selling a locally produced alcoholic drink called 'tej'.
 The number of customers who urinate in the Fossa alterna are a lot.
 Therefore, upon her request, a waterless urinal was installed.
 The filling rate is high (2 to 4 jerry cans per week).
 She changes the filled jerry cans by herself.
-She is paying Eur 5/- per month for transporting the urine to use as a fertiliser. (who does she pay?)
+She is paying Eur 5 per month for transporting the urine to a micro and small enterprise called 'Wubet le Arba Minch' Solid Waste Collectors Association for transporting the urine and for using it as a fertilizer.
 Refer Fig. 9. for the urinal installed in her compound.